sciabarracom/openwhisk-knative/README.md

 kube-master             Running           192.168.64.3     Ubuntu 18.04 LTS
 ```

 IPs are assigned by DHCP and may be different.
-Also note the cluster is not supposed to resist to a reboot so you you have to restart your server you will likely have to destroy the cluster `bash kubepass.sh destroy` and recreate it.
+Also note the cluster is not supposed to resist to a reboot so if you have to restart your server you will likely have to destroy the cluster `bash kubepass.sh destroy` and recreate it.

 Also check you can connect to the cluster with `kubectl`: